-1. The Settlement Agreement is approved under Rule 23 of the Federal Rules of Civil Procedure.
+1. The Settlement Agreement is approved under California Rules of Court Rule 3.769 and Code of Civil Procedure § 382.
 The Court finds that the Settlement Agreement and the Settlement it incorporates appear fair, reasonable, and adequate, and its terms are within the range of reasonableness.
 The Settlement Agreement was entered into at arm's-length by experienced counsel after extensive negotiations spanning months, including with the assistance of a third-party mediator.
 The Court finds that the Settlement Agreement is not the result of collusion.